 As you travel around Highland Park, you may notice that some trees adjacent to City streets are marked with a green dot.
 On public streets, the strip of land adjacent to the edge of the street is owned by the City, even on streets without a sidewalk.
 This strip of land is the public right-of-way and most often referred to as the ‘parkway.’

 The green dots are placed on trees to allow Forestry staff and City contractors to better identify publicly maintained trees.
 Each year, in preparation for routine parkway tree pruning, all trees within a scheduled section of Highland Park are re-inventoried and all "green dot" markings are refreshed.
 For this reason, some dots in town may appear greener and brighter than others.

 Parkway Tree Pruning

 Routine tree pruning is an important component of Highland Park’s tree maintenance program.
 To maintain a routine pruning cycle, the City is divided into eight regions with each region containing approximately the same number of trees.
-Each Winter (typically in February & March), parkway trees within one of these regions are pruned.
+Each Winter (typically January-April), parkway trees within one of these regions are pruned.
 Parkway tree pruning is conducted according to ANSI A300 Standards to prune young trees for proper form and structure, to maintain tree health, to reduce risk to life and property, and to provide necessary clearance for vehicular and pedestrian traffic.

 2024 Parkway Tree Pruning - Region 2

 Tree Pruning Regions